JCMexplains/writing-for-success-2023/textbook.md

 bibliography---a preliminary list of sources that you will later use to develop the references section of your paper.

-You may wish to record
+It is a good idea to record
-these details in the formatting system you will use for your completed paper, to save a step later on.
+these details in the same style you will use for your paper.
+This will save a step later on.

 Your completed paper is most likely to be in either APA (American Psychological Association)